wp-plugins/dandyid-services/readme.txt

 == Screenshots ==

-1. An example of the sidebar widget.
+1. Online identities shown in the sidebar.
+Twitter, for example, links to [http://twitter.com/neilsimon](http://twitter.com/neilsimon).

-2. The Wordpress admin settings page.
+2. The DandyID Services settings page.